sagarmish1234/resume/CV_Sagar_Mishra_2025.typ

     - Built full-stack dashboard with *Spring Boot*, *Java*, *MySQL*, automating filtration, cutting effort by 90%.
     - Engineered an interactive *React-based* UI featuring advanced filtering capabilities across 4+ project attributes, resulting in a 45% reduction in user search time.
     - Implemented efficient indexing strategies on MySQL database, supporting 400+ users for efficient data querying.
-    - Leveraged Spring Boot, Java, MySQL, and React to create an impactful automation tool.
-    - Earned Cognizant Digital Nurture full-stack certification, scoring more than 70% in expertise.

   ]
 ]